cfpb/design-manual/guides/effective-forms.md

 As always, these design decisions must have a strong, user-centred rationale behind them.

-## Saving progress

-If the average time to complete a form is more than you can reasonably expect your users to spend in a single session, then you need to provide a way for them to save their progress.

-The same goes if the session is likely to be interrupted for some reason.
-For example, if the user is suddenly asked for information which they might not have immediately on hand (a way to mitigate this is to warn users if they're going to be asked for that kind of information).
-Another example is that the user might start a form on their mobile device and want to continue filling it out on their desktop computer.

-## Indicating required fields

-If you follow the principle of not asking for information you don't need, then most of your fields will be required and you shouldn't need to mark them as such with '*' symbols or other conventions.
-Instead, mark the optional fields, by adding '(optional)' to their label.

 ## Helping users

 You should be aiming for a service that's so intuitive people don't need any help in using it.
 If you find yourself explaining the interface within the interface it's a sign that something has gone wrong.
-Time to try out some different ideas.

-These principles may help:

-Follow conventions where possible
-: Hyperlinks are blue, warnings are red etc.

-Leverage the context of the surrounding elements
-: "I'm on the address page, I must be being asked for an address"

-Use familiar language
-: eg 'Registration number' rather than 'Vehicle Registration Mark'

 Sometimes though, people are going to need extra help.
 Many government forms involve concepts and terminology that people will be unfamiliar with.
 Some of this stuff takes a lot of explaining, so we need a way of providing contextual help of varying degrees of detail throughout a form.

-Here are four approaches:
+Methods for providing extra help:

 Inline help
 : Short, snappy text, positioned near the part of the interface it refers to.
 If it's something that everyone needs to know, make it permanently visible.